openssl/openssl/doc/designs/fetching-composite-algorithms.md

 Public API - Add variants of `EVP_PKEY_CTX` initializers
 --------------------------------------------------------

-As far as this design is concerned, there is only class of APIs affected by
+As far as this design is concerned, these API sets are affected:

-this: DigestSign and DigestVerify.
+- DigestSign and DigestVerify.
+- ASYM_CIPHER

 The proposal is to add these functions: